 Pumpkin Spice Smoothie

 Halloween is all about pumpkins!
-The best flavors of the fall are mixed into this incredibly tasty smoothie.
-You can make it look more Halloween-ish by using some themed straws and/or glasses.
+The best flavors of the fall are mixed into this delicious smoothie.
+You can make it look more Halloween-ish by using some themed straws and glasses.

 Spooky Blueberry Smoothies